-I choose to go there on the Castle’s Night, as this was one of the castles close by that offered an interesting program.
-Not only did I feel like I moved backward in time.
-That’s because of the knights and fencers but I also witnessed the most spectacular fire show.
+We choose to go there on Castle’s Night, as this was one of the castles close by that offered an interesting program.
+Not only did we feel like we moved backward in time.
+That’s because of the knights and fencers but we also witnessed the most spectacular fire show.
 A lot of sensation was going on that night.
 Everything started at 6 p.m. once we entered the castle.
-We could have moved freely around the castle without any supervision, visit every corner of it, and take as much time as we need to look into every detail.
+We could have moved freely around the castle without supervision, visited every corner of it, and taken as much time as we needed to look into every detail.
 Then one demonstration by one took place.
 We’ve been a part of the lectures about swords used by knights back in time.
-About the clothes proper ladies wore in Baroque or admired battles between knights.
+About the clothes proper ladies wore in Baroque, or admired battles between knights.
 What’s more, every hour or so guided tours were organized.

 Another point that draw my attention was the story about a 300-year-old tree, which grew on the main yard.
 Castle’s guardians were afraid it may collapse one day destroying the building in front of it.
 They wanted to cut it down, but green fighters were completely opposed to that idea.
 Eventually castle won, the tree was cut down, but not thrown away.
 It was recycled- a new roof and chairs were made out of it.

 It’s around 50 kilometers from Brno in directions to Vyskov, go through Slavkov u Brna, Bucovice and then straight to Korycany.